 I have lately seen a lot of soul-searching within the expat community about the world “trailing spouse.”
 It’s slightly less loaded than “expat wife” – you know, the one in high heels, cocktail glass in freshly-manicured hands, hanging out poolside with other similarly spoiled women complaining about the domestic help – but it still leaves an unpleasant taste behind.
 Of sheep-like creatures following their spouses meekly around the world without an agenda of their own.

-Trailing: A Memoir speaks exactly to that image.
+Trailing: A Memoir speaks exactly to that image of the trailing spouse.
 Some might find it depressing, but I found it thought-provoking and inspiring.
 It really cuts down to the essence of so many expat stories.
 Whatever you call yourself, this is what a lot of us have been and still are, with all its benefits and pitfalls.

 In a nutshell, Trailing is the story of Kristin Louise Duncombe, who as a young wife in the late 1990s gave up plans of her own professional life to follow her husband, a Medecins Sans Frontieres (MSF) doctor, to East Africa – first Kenya and then Uganda.
 For anyone who has followed a spouse to an overseas assignment and put their own career on hold, or even gave up on it altogether, this story will likely ring very true.
 It doesn’t matter where you’ve been posted to – although, having lived in Africa as a trailing spouse myself, it was particularly vivid for me.
 The issues so grippingly woven into Trailing – of losing your identity, not knowing your purpose in life, and dealing with an evolving relationship that by necessity gets refashioned in every new place you live – will speak to anyone who has hitched their wagon to someone else’s ambition.
 If you’ve made it your main purpose in life to stay home and raise a family while lending support to a spouse who is the main breadwinner and whom you therefore follow from assignment to assignment, no questions asked, you will find something of yourself in Kristin’s saga.